mckennapsean/dissertation/content/02-background.md

 engineering involves many aspects from how to write good, effective code to managing teams, business practices, and working with clients or customers.
-All of these concepts and associated methods can often relate to the field of visualization design, but the vast majority of this dissertation focuses on design and theoretical visualization components rather than those from software engineering bodies of knowledge.
+All of these concepts and associated methods can often relate to the field of visualization design, but the vast majority of this dissertation focuses on the design and theoretical visualization components rather than those from software engineering bodies of knowledge.